mihirdilip/lending-platform/README.md

 * Assuming mean average Loan to Value metric is calculated only for successful applications.
 * Emulating persistence of loan applications and summary data by saving them to local json files.
     * This can be SQL/NOSQL database in production.
-* We can introduce IoC and use dependency injections.
 * We can introduce pub-sub messaging of events to make things loosely coupled can scalable.
     * Collection & reporting of metrics can be refactored to use this.
     * This can be in memory for now but can be over the network using Azure Service Bus or something similar.